All Episodes

 It predated the campaign and wasn't specifically a server that was used for campaign email.

-That's that's our understanding.
+That's our understanding.

-Sarah, we talked at length about what, two specific Pfizer warrants that you had discovered, and also you had believed at the time that there was a criminal warrant issued, and it was pretty it was pretty broad, and it was on the Trump servers, which were at a different location other than Trump Tower, but it was for Trump Tower, correct?
+And also, you had believed at the time that there was a criminal warrant issued, and it was pretty broad, and it was on the Trump servers, which were at a different location other than Trump Tower, but it was for Trump Tower, correct?

 Yeah, correct.

-And I mean, we saw that one of those foreign intelligence surveillance act warrants was issued in October of that year, and uh they were stressing that it was to help further along the Russia investigation.
+And I mean, we saw that one of those Foreign Intelligence Surveillance Act warrants was issued in October of that year.

-But remember, there was a lot of concern then, even from the president from other people that were aware of what was going on in the periphery, that maybe this wasn't All it and that there was a very high likelihood that President Trump's phone conversations were intercepted, wiretapped by these investigations, and that's kind of why he put out those tweets.
+But remember, there was a lot of concern then, even from the president, from other people that were aware of what was going on in the periphery, that maybe this wasn't all it, and that there was a very high likelihood that President Trump's phone conversations were intercepted, wiretapped by these investigations.

-So you've got Paul Manafort, he's making phone calls.
+So you've got Paul Manafort.

-You've got uh, you know, what CNN broke, which is that he was wiretapped, but you have him making phone calls to, you know, President elect Trump or to then uh, you know, uh President Trump right before the election, and all of those phone conversations, right?
+You've got, you know, what CNN broke, which is that he was wiretapped, but you have him making phone calls to, you know, President-elect Trump or to then, you know, President Trump right before the election.

 We don't know for certain yet, but those phone conversations, if they were within that time period, they were being listened to.

-It wasn't like they cut out Trump and just listened to Paul Manafort, they would have listened to everybody that Paul Manafort was speaking with, and that would have been part of their building the case.
+They would have listened to everybody that Paul Manafort was speaking with, and that would have been part of their building the case.

-And in fact, they had none because even in the CNN story, they said there was really no they gathered no evidence from this, no real evidence that could that could move a case forward that we know of yet.
+And in fact, they had none because even in the CNN story, they said there was really no, they gathered no evidence from this, no real evidence that could, that could move a case forward that we know of yet.

 So I think really in the end, there was vindication here.

-I mean, there were vindication wiretaps.
+I mean, there were wiretapped.

 But it seems like they're trying to squeeze Manafort and get Manafort to flip at this point.

-That's my interpretation of things, and they're putting out all the public pressure and and by leaking the story that there was surveillance going on, that's making him in the back of his mind say, okay, did I say anything way back in the day that could have implicated me in any crime?
+And by leaking the story that there was surveillance going on, that's making him in the back of his mind say, okay, did I say anything way back in the day that could have implicated me in any crime?

-And if he thinks that maybe something that they may find, and he's thinking, uh, okay, I'll give them what they want, they'll give me a deal and I'll stay out of jail and I won't get in trouble, but I can flip somebody.
+They'll give me a deal and I'll stay out of jail and I won't get in trouble, but I can flip somebody.

 And that's the way prosecutions work, doesn't it?

-And I've I've said this, you know, Sean, you and I have talked about this in the past.
+And I've said this, you know, Sean, you and I have talked about this in the past.

 That's the modus operandi.